JetBrains/kotlin-web-site/pages/docs/reference/exceptions.md

 And this is no good, see [Effective Java, 3rd Edition](http://www.oracle.com/technetwork/java/effectivejava-136174.html), Item 77: *Don't ignore exceptions*.

-Bruce Eckel says in [Does Java need Checked Exceptions?](https://web.archive.org/web/20180301074914/www.mindview.net/Etc/Discussions/CheckedExceptions):
+Bruce Eckel says about checked exceptions:

 > Examination of small programs leads to the conclusion that requiring exception specifications could both enhance developer productivity and enhance code quality, but experience with large software projects suggests a different result – decreased productivity and little or no increase in code quality.